ARTICLE 1 / General provisions

 Projects are applying for the training programme via an online application.

-The application deadline opens early in October and closes early in December.
+The application deadline opens early in December and closes in late January.

 ARTICLE 5 / Authorisation and approval

 By submitting a project to the training programme, i.e. filing the submission form, the applicant confirms and guarantees that he/she is entitled to submit the project to ZagrebDox Pro and has authorization and consent from the owners of copyright and related rights, any trademarked content and/or other subject matter of intellectual property on the content included within the submitted project.

 Furthermore, by submitting a project to the training programme, i.e. filing the submission form, the applicant guarantees that all rights are cleared, declares to be the owner of the rights in the work submitted and that he/she is authorized to grant rights of usage and/or to transfer it to third parties.